Freeplay provides a powerful set of tools to help you monitor, analyze, and take action on your log data. These capabilities build on each other:

 - Prompt templates/versions

-- Metrics (cost, latency, token usage)
+- Common metrics (e.g. cost, latency, token usage)

 Automations